nus-cs2103/website-base/admin/tp-pe-fragment.md

 <tab header="Using CATcher">

 * When the phase has been announced as open, login to [CATcher](https://catcher-org.github.io/CATcher) as usual (profile: `{{ course_pair }} PE`).
-* For each issues listed in the `Issues Pending Responses` section:
+* For each issue listed in the `Issues Pending Responses` section:
   * Click on it to go to the details, and read the dev team's response.
   * If you disagree with any of the items listed, tick on the `I disagree` tick box and enter your justification for the disagreement, and click `Save`.
   * If you are fine with the team's changes, click `Save` without any other changes upon which the issue will move to the `Issue Responded` section.